Risk factors, red flags: How advocates are trying to prevent domestic homicide in the GTA

-In 2018, the same year Alicia was killed, 10 other women also died across the Greater Toronto Area as a result of intimate partner violence.
+In 2018, the same year Alicia was killed, nine other women also died across the Greater Toronto Area as a result of intimate partner violence.

-According to CBC News' analysis, five of the 11 victims were assaulted or in abusive relationships before they died.
+According to CBC News' analysis, four of the 10 victims were assaulted or in abusive relationships before they died.